Betarena/scores/README-DEV.md

 If you wish to develop new components for the platform, please follow the following guide of how the components must be structured:

-- use the `console.group` to group your `devTool` logs and hafve it working in the `DEV` environment.
+- use the `console.group` to group your `devTool` logs and have it working in the `DEV` environment.

 ### References